-How are you planning on executing your IoT monetization strategy in 2018?
+How are you planning on executing your IoT monetization strategy?

 Great ideas are critical to strategic planning, but only execution translates those ideas into IoT business revenue.
 Successful strategies for businesses in the Internet of Things require a billing solution that scales and adapts with the business model itself.
 No single solution can achieve that for every business in a plug-and-play style.

-Our team at LogiSense designed the EngageIP platform to let enterprises monetize the IoT’s flow of data for your specific revenue model, integrating via API to create a billing structure made for your IoT business.
-As enterprises grow, they expect their back office system to handle the workloads and usage that come with a larger volume of customers, data, and transactions.
+Our team at LogiSense designed our billing platform to let enterprises monetize the IoT’s flow of data for your specific revenue model, integrating via API to create a billing structure made for your IoT business.
+As enterprises grow, they expect their back-office system to handle the workloads and usage that come with a larger volume of customers, data, and transactions.

 Make Real-Time Connections Between Operations and Financial Goals